Fly Like an Eagle (song)

-"Fly Like an Eagle" is a song written by American musician Steve Miller for the album of the same name.
+"Fly Like an Eagle" is a song written by American musician Steve Miller.
 The song was released in the United Kingdom in August 1976 and in the United States in December 1976.
 It went to number two on the US Billboard Hot 100 for the week of March 12, 1977.
 The single edit can be found on Greatest Hits (1974–1978).
-The song has an unusually mellow and dreamy feel.
-It is usually played in tandem with "Space Intro", but the song also segues into "Wild Mountain Honey".
+It is often played in tandem with "Space Intro".
+On the album, the song segues into "Wild Mountain Honey".

 History

 The band first performed the song in 1973 while performing at New York City's Felt Forum on a bill with The Marshall Tucker Band, Buddy Guy, and Junior Wells.

 An earlier 1973 version features a more bluesy and less funk-inspired rhythm, with the guitar taking the synthesizer parts (albeit with similar delay effects).
 The lyrics are slightly different, indicating that the place the eagle wants to fly away from is a Native American reservation.
 The final, funk-inspired album version pays homage to "Slippin' into Darkness" by War (1971).

 It was re-recorded for the eponymous album released in 1976.

-The intro riff was first used in a slightly different form on Miller's 1969 track "My Dark Hour" (which featured Paul McCartney).
+The intro riff was first used in a slightly different form on Miller's 1969 track "My Dark Hour".